yitzhtal/payment-system-craft-demonstration-intuit-assignment/README.md

 - Create payments at: ```create_payment.html``` under 'Payment-System-Craft-Demonstration-Intuit-Assignment' folder:
 <img src="https://i.ibb.co/c1ygkw4/Screen-Shot-2019-12-29-at-17-51-21.png" align="center" height="448" width="348" >
+* A successful payment must be sent with a valid credit card number, you can use "5196081888500645" for your manual testing / any other valid credit card number.
 - Watch the processed payments after the Risk Engine analysis at: ```COMPLETE ME```.

 5) Terminate the project using: ```sudo ./terminate.sh```.